apache/parquet-format/CONTRIBUTING.md

    (e.g. keep their feature matrix up-to-date on parquet-site) are more likely to be considered.
 If discussed as a requirement in step one, demonstration of integration with a query engine is also required for this step.
-The implementations must be made available publicly (e.g. as a pull request against the target repository).
+The implementations must be made available publicly, and they should be fit for inclusion (for example, they were submitted as a pull request against the target repository and committers gave positive reviews).

-Unless otherwise discussed, it is expected the implementations will develop from the main branch (i.e. backporting is not expected).
+Unless otherwise discussed, it is expected the implementations will be developed from their respective main branch (i.e. backporting is not expected).

 3. After the first two steps are complete a formal vote is held on the Parquet mailing list to officially ratify the feature.
 After the vote passes the